 g.
 Time frame within which the Preferential Allotment shall be completed:

 As required under the ICDR Regulations, the Convertible Warrants shall be allotted by the Company within a period of 15 days from the date of passing of this Resolution, provided that in case the allotment of the proposed Convertible Warrants is pending on account receipt of any approval or permission from any regulatory authority or Government of India, the allotment shall be completed within a period of 15 days from the date of receipt of last of such approvals or permissions.
 The Warrants may be exercised by the Warrant holder, in one or more tranches, at any time on or before the expiry of 18 months from the date of allotment of the Warrants by issuing a written notice to the Company specifying the number of Warrants proposed to be exercised along with the aggregate amount payable thereon.
 The Company shall accordingly, without any further approval from the shareholders of the Company, allot the corresponding number of Equity Shares in dematerialized form.
-Upon exercise of the option by the allottee to convert the warrants in to Equity Shares, the Company shall ensure that the allotment of Equity Shares pursuant to exercise of the warrants is completed within 15 days from the date of such exercise by the allottee.”
+Upon exercise of the option by the allottee to convert the warrants in to Equity Shares, the Company shall ensure that the allotment of Equity Shares pursuant to exercise of the warrants is completed within 15 days from the date of such exercise by the allottee.

 h.
 Identity of the natural persons who are the ultimate beneficial owners of the shares proposed to be allotted and/or who ultimately control] proposed allottee(s) of Convertible Warrants, the percentage of the post issue capital that may be held by them / her on issue of the Convertible Warrants: